Some improvement‡ in their ability to be active and an improvement in their symptoms

 “

-Dustin, a patient living with symptomatic obstructive HCM, and his wife Emily were compensated for their time.
+Dani, a patient living with symptomatic obstructive HCM, and her daughter Kassidy were compensated for their time.

 “